Back to Home

 Host your Hugo blog for free with AWS Free Tier and Kamal

 For many years, I hosted my Hugo blog on GitHub Pages.
-It’s a terrific free hosting provider for static websites (like blogs) and an especially great option for developers.
-However, as I began to write more frequently, I became a bit weary of its limitations like having to wait for atleast 5 minutes (realistically 10 - 20 minutes) for changes to become live or having to spend a surprisingly high amount of time to solve problems specific to GitHub Pages or GitHub Actions.
+GitHub Pages is a terrific free hosting provider for static websites (like blogs) and an especially great option for developers.
+However, as I began to write more frequently, I became a bit weary of its limitations like having to wait for atleast 5 minutes (realistically 10 - 20 minutes) for changes to become live or having to spend a surprisingly large amount of time to solve problems specific to GitHub Pages or GitHub Actions.

 As I was growing weary of proprietary hosting providers, I discovered AWS’ Free Tier through an unrelated conversation I was having with a colleague on Slack.
 Once I discovered AWS’ Free Tier, moving my blog to a free EC2 VM was a no-brainer decision.
 Hosting on a Linux VM gives me much more control over hosting and sidesteps weird problems caused by technological/product/pricing limitations of proprietary hosting platforms.

-Thanks to fantastic modern tooling like Basecamp’s Kamal (https://kamal-deploy.org), dockerizing and hosting my Hugo blog on an EC2 VM was fairly straightforward.
+Thanks to fantastic modern tooling like Basecamp’s Kamal, dockerizing and hosting my Hugo blog on an EC2 VM was fairly straightforward.

 If you’re considering hosting your Hugo blog (or any static website) on a Linux VM, here’s how you can easily do using Kamal.